gabrielmcg/Docker-docs/ops/README.md

 <p class="p">At this point, the system is ready to be deployed.
 Make sure you are logged on as <code class="ph codeph">root</code> in your ansible box and that your current directory is <code class="ph codeph">/root/Docker-Synergy/ops</code></p>

-<p class="p">To start a Linux-only deployment, use the following command:</p>

-<code class="ph codeph"># ansible-playbook -i vm_hosts site.yml --vault-password-file .vault_pass</code>

-<p class="p">The playbooks should run for 35-40 minutes depending on your server specifications and the size of your environment.</p>

-<p class="p">To start a hybrid, Windows and Linux deployment, use the following command:</p>

-<code class="ph codeph"># ansible-playbook -i vm_hosts hybrid.yml --vault-password-file .vault_pass</code>

-<p class="p">The playbooks should run for 70-80 minutes depending on your server specifications and the size of your environment.
-The increase in
-running time is primarily due to the need to update Windows after creating the VMs.</p>

 <hr /><div class="note note"><span class="notetitle"><b>Note:</b></span> As well as configuring your <code class="ph codeph">vars</code> and <code class="ph codeph">vault</code> files, you must also provide a <code class="ph codeph">backups</code> configuration
     file in the <code class="ph codeph">group_vars</code> folder when running <code class="ph codeph">site.yml</code> or <code class="ph codeph">hybrid.yml</code>.
     An example file is provided in the repository named <code class="ph codeph">backups.sample</code>.
 Rename it to backups before running the playbooks.
 Details on how to configure this file are available in the section
     <a class="xref" href="#backup-restore">Backup and restore</a>. </div><hr />

 </div>

 </div>